Paris soldiers hit by vehicle outside barracks

-(CNN)Six soldiers were injured, two seriously, after being hit by a vehicle Wednesday outside their barracks in a suburb northwest of Paris, according to CNN affiliate BFMTV.
+(CNN)Six soldiers were injured, two seriously, after being hit by a vehicle Wednesday outside their barracks in a suburb northwest of Paris.

 The soldiers were leaving their barracks at the Place de Verdun in Levallois-Perret when they were knocked down by the vehicle.